klen/muffin/README.rst

         return f'Hello {name.title()}!'

+What did that code do?

+1. First we imported the :class:`~muffin.Application` class.
+An instance of this class will be our application.
+2. Next we create an instance of this class.
+The first argument is the name of the application.
+3. We then use the :meth:`~muffin.Application.route` decorator to tell Muffin what URLs should trigger our handler function.
+4. The function returns the message we want to display in the user's browser.

 Save the script as `example.py` and run it using Uvicorn (or another ASGI_ server): ::

     $ uvicorn example:app